-Steven Fales is an actor/writer/producer, public speaker, and creativity coach.
-His first success was his book and off-Broadway play "Confessions of a Mormon Boy" (Part One in "Mormon Boy Trilogy"). www.facebook.com/fales.steven or firstname.lastname@example.org
+Steven Fales is an actor/writer/producer best known for his solo play "Confessions of a Mormon Boy" which is now Part One in "Mormon Boy Trilogy."
+Steven is also a public speaker and creativity coach. www.facebook.com/fales.steven or firstname.lastname@example.org

 Steven Fales -- Actor/Writer/Producer